SmingHub/Sming/docs/source/information/develop/components.rst

 available for applications to use within the framework.

-Various options and settings are only mentioned here, but are linked through to :doc:`building` where you can find full details of what they are and how they work.
+Various options and settings are only mentioned here, but are linked through to :doc:`/_inc/Sming/building` where you can find full details of what they are and how they work.

 You will need to be familiar with GIT and the use of submodules.